MikkelDA/COBY/README.md

 Three [tutorials](https://github.com/MikkelDA/COBY/tree/master/Tutorial) are available as Jupyter Notebooks: one covering the basics, another focusing on more advanced functionalities, and the final tutorial showcasing the systems from the manuscript.

+## Known issues

+* Recursion depth crash on Mac
+	* Problem: It has been reported that running COBY with newer versions of Shapely on a Mac may lead to crashes caused by exceeding the recursion depth limit.
+The reason for why or how this happens is unclear but is likely not something that can be fixed by the COBY developer.
+The error may be relatod the the macOS version as the problem is known to occur on Sonoma but not on Sequoia.
+	* Solution 1: Downgrade Shapely to version 2.0.2, which is the newest version known to be stable on Mac.
+	* Solution 2: Update your Mac to Sequoia or an even newer version.

 ## Licence

 COBY is preserved under the [Apache License 2.0](https://github.com/MikkelDA/COBY/blob/main/LICENSE).